ProjektGopher/talks/unblocking_the_terminal/notes.md

+So, I only finished writing this talk about an hour ago, which means that you might see me staring uncomfortably at the prompter waiting for it to catch up, or I might speed up my speech if I'm falling behind.
+And this is literally my _first_ talk.
+So bear with me.
+---

 {{ set browser to LenWoodward_com.test }}
 Hi everyone, my name is Len Woodward, online I go by the handle ProjektGopher, and I've been writing code since about 2003.